wangah1007/CLTW/README.md

 Official repository of the **CLTW** dataset, a benchmark for **Chinese long-text recognition in complex real-world street scenes**.

+> **Update Notice**
+> The updated version of the CLTW dataset and the results of the supplementary degradation severity analysis are currently being uploaded.
+> At this moment, the files available in **GitHub Releases** correspond to a previous version of the dataset, whose directory structure has not yet been updated.

 ## Quick Links

 - **Dataset download**: [GitHub Releases](https://github.com/wangah1007/CLTW/releases)